hunter-college-ossd-spr19/Empathy-project-evaluation-02/evaluation_template.md

 2 issues were closed in the past six months.
 <br><br><br><br>

-1. How many open pull requests are there?
+1. How many open pull requests are there?<br>
+There is currently only one open pull request.
 <br><br><br><br>

 1. How long are pull requests remaining un-answered?